DrXCHEN/Automation-Bias/README.md

 * The software/user interface is designed and implemented with Qt Creator

 ## Instruction
-* The directionary "code" contains the source code of the system
+* The directionary "code" contains the source code of the software;
-* After downloading this repo, one can directly run the "demo2/CAD.exe" file.
+* After downloading this repo, one can directly execute the "demo2/CAD.exe" file to run this software;
 * Mammograms are not included in this repo because of the principle of privacy protection.
-To use this software, please put mammograms under the directionary "C:\documents"
+To fully use this software, please put mammograms under the directionary "C:\documents"